birdy81/spring-petclinic-appdynamics-demo/README.md

 brew install coreutils
 alias timeout=gtimeout
 ```

-Aside from this, the instructions should be same as for Linux users.
+Please also use the customized startup scripts for Mac.

 ## Starting services locally with docker-compose
 In order to start entire infrastructure using Docker, you have to build images by executing `mvn clean install -PbuildDocker`